johansundstrom/digital-systems/AI-lab.md

 - Ensure the prompt is actionable, realistic, and easy to follow
 - Highlight unique aspects of your skills and your background
 - Ask for an output that is well formatted in with divided paragraphs
-- Don't forget, perfect balance between a too long and a to short description
+- Don't forget, perfect balance between a too long and a too short description

 Final task